Skip to main content

 “Tell us what?”
 Amar saw his parents walk in.
 Arzoo eyed him for a few seconds and then decided to tell them herself.

-“We have decided to move in together, once I take admitted to the NYFA and he at the business course there, for the next few years, but before we do, we wanted to tell you, Abbu and Ammi.
-He is scared, of how you will react!”
-Arzoo eyed Amar staring at her disbelieving that she actually said that.
+“We have decided to move in together, once I am admitted to the NYFA and he is at the business course there, for the next few years, but before we do, we wanted to tell you, Abbu and Ammi.
+He is scared of how you will react!”
+Arzoo eyed Amar, staring at her, disbelieving that she actually said that.
 He stared at his parents, exchanging glances of surprise and a smile.

 “What’s so funny?” he frowned “It was her idea, I swear!”